-Unfortunately, plenty can go wrong on the receiver's end when listening effectively and making the right inferences.
+Unfortunately, plenty can go wrong on the receiver's end in listening effectively and making the right inferences.
 We've already looked at the possibility that they may just lack knowledge about both the job and the broader context to understand fully the content of workplace messages and their underlying meanings.
-They may be: